0cjs/sedoc/EE/8080/README.md

      1   -   N    8080: unused; Z80: add/subtract (most recent operation)
      0   C        carry/borrow: 0=no borrow, 1=borrow (sometimes "CY")

-- 8080 defines unused bits to be `0`; 8085 and Z80 leave them undefined.
+- When the flags are pushed on to the stack (a pseudo-"F register" value), the 8080 defines bits 5 and 3 to be `0` and bit 1 to be `1`.
+The 8085 and Z80 leave them undefined.
+(But on 8085 or 80C85 bit 1 is an undocumented `V` flag for 2s-complement overflow?)
 - `AC` (`H`) and `N` not directly testable; used by `DAA`. decimal adjust.
 - 8080 logcal AND instructions (ANA/ANI) set AC to the logical OR of bit 3 of the two operands.
 8085 logical AND sets the AC flag.